oocular/ready/data/mobious/models/README.md

 The loss values used to create plots like the one above can be created and stored in .csv files using train_mobious.py.
 To run this file, use `bash scripts/models/train_unet_with_mobious.bash`

 ## Rebinding model to new nodes (NCHW to NHWC)
 ```
 cd $HOME_REPO
+source .venv/bin/activate
 export PYTHONPATH=.
+#TOD use: configs/models/unet/config_convert_to_onnx_and_simplify_it.yaml instead of arguments
 python src/ready/apis/holoscan/utils/graph_surgeon.py -p <MODEL_PATH> -m <model_name.pth> -c 3 -he 400 -wi 640
 ```